stmork/mrw-track-control-ng/ui/README.md

 # The mrw::ui namespace

+The mrw::ui namespace contains all custom widget classes needed for the MRW next generation track control.
+All widgets are derived from the BaseWidget class.
+Special classes like the BarWidget or OpModeWidget are directly derived.

-The mrw::ui namespace contains all view classes in the meaning of the MVC paradigma (see: https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller).
+All classes derived from ControllerWidget are view classes in the meaning of the MVC paradigma (see: https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller).
 The model contains simply the data.
 The view represents simply this data.
 Both don't talk directly but using an intermediate controller which contains a sort of business logic.
 Generally speaking the "view" BaseWidget does not see any model class.

 The model may be any class from the mrw::model namespace, The view classes are in the mrw::ui namespace and the controller classes are in this mrw::ctrl namespace.